rieckpil/testing-spring-boot-applications-demystified/README.md

 ## Upload the new version

-- Build the final PDF as described above
+- Build the final PDF as described above (front cover is automatically attached)
-- Take the Preview Markdown PDF from Leanpub and attach the first three PDF pages manually (don't automate this as it will break the internal PDF structure)
 - Manually upload the final PDF to Leanpub and inform the users